OliverHesse/RedditBotResearchProject/README.md

-this limits me significantly especialy since there will be an overlap between top and new. to counteract this i will expand the number of subreddits i will research luckily even with this limit i can still get a lot of users here is an example: total unique users from 5 posts: 269 that is from the top 5 posts on r/uknews and included We’re looking for mods… and Positive news weekend mega thread! which have few comments
+this limits me significantly especialy since there will be an overlap between top and new. to counteract this i will expand the number of subreddits i will research luckily even with this limit i can still get a lot of users the way the user_data file is formated is like such
+{
+    {
+        crawled_time_stamp
+        subreddit_name
+        user_data{
+            non unique list of users that commented in this subreddit }
+    }
+}

+this will generate duplicate data e.g 1 user might have commented in both europe and uknews. so their user data is in both. when however i do multi subreddit data analysis these users are not treated as 2 but one

+here is an example:
+total unique users from 5 posts: 269 that is from the top 5 posts on r/uknews and included We’re looking for mods… and Positive news weekend mega thread! which have few comments